Prytanis/HIST3907B-ResearchNotes/M01E01/HIST3907B-Module01-Excersice 01.md

 ##### Introductions
 My name is Patrick Kelley.
 I work as a securities trader for [TD Waterhouse][06].
 I have my Canadian Securities license (CSC and CPH), my Derivitives, Futures, and Options trading license (DFOL), and my life insurance licence.
 I also have seven years of  experience at the management level in marketing.
 My resume with [MBNA Canada][04] and their marketing efforts gave me exposure to--and decision making authority for--one of the largest marketing operations in the country.

-I am a father of two children, Sophia and Athena, and a husband to Yvonna.
+I am the father of two children, Sophia and Athena, and husband to Yvonna.

 ##### Why Am I Taking HIST3907B?
 Recent successes in trading have afforded me the opportunity to return to university to complete my BA.
 With the normal obligations of being a homeowner and parent, I did not have the luxury of taking a leave of absense from work until recently.
 Completing the degree is also unfinished business for me personally.
 It is something that I've been wanting to bring closure to for a long time.